FallibleInc/security-guide-for-developers/security-checklist.md

 - [ ] If you are small and inexperienced, evaluate using AWS elasticbeanstalk or a PaaS to run your code.
 - [ ] Use a decent provisioning script to create VMs in the cloud.
 - [ ] Check for machines with unwanted publicly `open ports`.
 - [ ] Check for no/default passwords for `databases` especially MongoDB & Redis.
-BTW MongoDB sucks, avoid it.
 - [ ] Use SSH to access your machines; do not setup a password.
 - [ ] Install updates timely to act upon zero day vulnerabilities like Heartbleed, Shellshock.
 - [ ] Modify server config to use TLS 1.2 for HTTPS and disable all other schemes.
 (The tradeoff is good)